China stocks fall again despite support measures

 Exchange data shows the balance of outstanding margin loans has fallen more slowly than the market drop and that leveraging has consequently increased to a record proportion of the market, creating a vicious cycle of pressure to sell.

-Global investors have grown increasingly concerned that a full-blown crash could destabilize the world's second-biggest economy.
+Global investors have grown increasingly concerned that a full-blown crash could destabilise the world's second-biggest economy.

 ORCHESTRATED CAMPAIGN

-In an attempt to arrest the sell-off, China has arranged a curb on new share issues and orchestrated brokerages and fund managers to promise to buy at least 120 billion yuan ($19 billion) of stocks, helped by a state-backed margin finance company, which in turn has a direct liquidity line from the central bank.
+In an attempt to arrest the sell-off, China has arranged a curb on new share issues and orchestrated brokerages and fund managers to promise to buy at least 120 billion yuan (12.2 billion pounds) of stocks, helped by a state-backed margin finance company, which in turn has a direct liquidity line from the central bank.

 The official Shanghai Securities News reported that China's major insurance firms ploughed tens of billions of yuan into blue-chip exchange-traded funds (ETF) and large caps on Monday.